OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 The Appliance will be ready when the image in ``Storage --> Images`` switches to ``READY`` from its ``LOCKED`` state.

-.. warning:: In order to use a vCenter app it is necessary to attach the image to a :ref:`vCenter VM Template which was previously imported <vcenterg>`.
-An existing VM Template can be cloned and its disks replaced with the image from the marketplace.
-Once the VM Template is ready, the appliance can be instantiated.

 .. |kubernetes_marketplace| image:: /images/kubernetes_marketplace.png
 .. |metal_kvm_aws_cluster_images_datastore| image:: /images/metal_kvm_aws_cluster_images_datastore.png